stelle13/stelle13.github.io/_posts/2021-05-30-Logistic-Regression.md

 Now that we have briefly looked at linear regression, let's take a look at logistic regression.

 Logistic regression is a type of classifier, and not a regression algorithm.
-This is because logistic regression plugs in the dot product between weight and sample vectors into a special function, called the logistic function.
+This is because logistic regression plugs in the dot product between weight and sample vectors into a special function called the logistic (or sigmoid) function, shown below.

+$$ y = \frac{1}{1+e^{-x}}$$

 The output of this logistic function is always between zero and one, ensuring that this output can be interpreted as the probability of a certain sample belonging to a particular class.
-The logistic function's simple formula and graph are as follows.
+The logistic function's simple graph is as follows.

-$$ y = \frac{1}{1+e^{-x}}$$

 ```python